What makes a brand unmistakably itself?

 What feels off

 This is not created by design.
+It is expressed through it.

+Philosophers described this as haecceity.
+The quality that makes something this and not something else.
 In brand work, it is what makes an organisation unmistakably itself.

 Why clarity matters